At the end of "The Zillo Beast Strikes Back" Palpatine gave Dr. Boll her next instructions: to clone the Zillo. It never came up again.

 Lola Sayu's sky has a deep violet color, and it's primary light sourses seem to be the giant, sulfuric-yellow lava-oceans on it's surface, giving it a bottom lighting.
 Further more, it's planetary ring is visible from the surface.

-All-CGI Cartoon: And it has a quite high quality CGI (both modelling and animation wise) for a TV show.
+All-CGI Cartoon: It has a quite high quality CGI (both modelling and animation wise) for a TV show.

 All Planets Are Earth-Like: Almost every planet visited by the characters have atmosphere breathable to them regardless of their species, as well as gravity equal to each other's.